Lymphocytes Test featured image with lavender-top blood tube, CBC form highlighting lymphocytes, and visuals of viral infections and immunity.

 T Lymphocytes (T Cells)

 T cells mature in the thymus gland.
-They specialize in identifying and destroying infected or abnormal cells, including viral-infected cells and some cancerous cells.
-T cells also help regulate the activity of other immune cells.
+They are responsible for identifying and destroying infected or abnormal cells and for coordinating immune responses.

-Once formed and matured, lymphocytes travel through the bloodstream, lymph nodes, spleen, tonsils, and other lymphatic tissues.
-This network allows them to monitor different parts of the body for infections and respond quickly when needed.
+Once mature, lymphocytes circulate between the blood, lymph nodes, spleen, tonsils, and other lymphatic tissues.
+This constant movement allows them to monitor the body and respond quickly when an immune threat appears.

 Functions and Importance of Lymphocytes